-Troubleshooting can seem like a mysterious “black art” only practiced by experienced, professional mechanics, when you don't know how certain systems in your car work.
-Figuring out the problem and solution is simply the result of having the right knowledge combined with an intelligent, systematic approach.
+Troubleshooting your car's braking system really isn't that difficult.
+There's no mysterious art to it.
+Figuring out the problem is simply the result of having the a basic knowledge of how things work, combined with an intelligent, systematic approach.
 If you work by process of elimination, starting with the most likely cause and working through to more complex issues, you can easily diagnose the problem yourself.
 After that, fixing it is often easy with the help of your Haynes manual.

 Before we get into the specifics of brakes and their problems, you may want to look at some of the basic rules for troubleshooting in general, as written in the beginning of every Haynes manual: Troubleshooting 101.